Fanny Valeyre

 Postdoctoral Researcher, Philosophy

-She is agrégée and received her PhD in philosophy from Sorbonne Université (2022).
-In her doctoral thesis, she studied the Greek concept of phúsis (‘nature’) on the basis of its interpretations by Heidegger and in the philological sciences.
+She is agrégée and doctor of philosophy.
+In her doctoral thesis, she studied the Greek concept of phúsis (‘nature’) on the basis of its contemporary interpretations, in particular by Heidegger and in the philological sciences.
 She has also worked as a scientific assistant at Freiburg University, Germany.

-Her main research interests are the connection between physics and metaphysics, the philosophy of technology, and the relationship between philosophy and literature, particularly science-fiction.
+Her main research interests are the philosophy of nature, the philosophy of technology, and the relationship between philosophy and literature.

 Contact: fanny.valeyre[at]ens.psl.eu